 Title: President, HealthPartners Institute; chief science officer, HealthPartners

-- Co-chair of the Secretary’s Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030 (DHHS)
+- Co-chair of the U.S. Secretary of Health and Human Service’s Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030 (aka “Healthy People 2030”)

 - Member of the Food and Nutrition Board at the National Academies of Science, Engineering and Medicine